Does Compression Work?

 Don’t forget about wearing compression while you travel to and from your race or on a business trip.
 Sitting in a plane or car for an extended period of time can wreak havoc on the blood flow in our legs.
 Let compression assist your veins in getting that blood out of your legs and back to your heart!

-Whether you are trying to ease the symptoms of shin splints or calf pain, or looking to get an edge on the competition through quicker recovery, compression can help!
+Whether you are trying to ease the symptoms of shin splints or calf pain, or looking to get an edge on the competition during competition and through quicker recovery, compression can help!